Alexix24/geicar/general/how_to_use.md

 ### 4.Connection to the Jetson Nano
-You can access the Jetson Nano card from the Raspberry.
+You can access the Jetson Nano board from the Raspberry.
 You have to establish a first ssh connection between the pc and the raspberry (step n°2), then establish the ssh connection between the raspberry and the jetson.

 In another terminal :
 1. Repeat step n°2 to connect to the raspberry again (you can check that you are in a Raspberry Pi terminal with the prompt, which indicates "pi@geicar")